etKing666/self_driving_car/README.md

 #### Permanent Objects

 These objects are created in compile time.
-For example, car, control unit, LiDAR, Traffic Sign Recognition System and V2V Communication Module are permanent objects and they live as long as the program runs.
+For example, car, control unit, LiDAR, Traffic Sign Recognition System and V2V Communication Module are permanent objects, and they live as long as the program runs.
 Because of this, in order to pass information to these objects, direct reference to object methods are used in the method definitions of classes.

 #### Temporary Objects